I am nothing

-After so many articles, I think it’s time to introduce myself: my martial name is Kongling, I do not like to talk about myself but I want to:
+After so many articles, courses and videos, I think it’s time to introduce myself: my martial name is Kongling, I do not like to talk about myself but I want to:

 - Show you my mistakes, so that you can immediately benefit from them

-I practiced martial arts since childhood and I had my first approach with Karate.
-During those years, my father died and this discipline had the merit to maintain a connection between me and the world; he gave me the awareness of not being different from the others.
+I practiced martial arts since childhood (read The right age to start practice) and I had my first approach with Shotokan Karate.
+During those years, my father died and that kind of discipline had the merit to maintain a connection between me and the world; it gave me the awareness of not being different from the others.

-- A first martial setting (imparted in a very severe way)
+- A first martial setting (imparted in a very, very severe way, read Having discipline: do not contradict ourselves)

-- A partial liberation from my fears (linked to bullying, insecurity, nightmares, etc.)
+- A partial liberation from my fears (linked to bullying, insecurity, nightmares, etc., read Practical examples of emotion control)

-After some years, during my teens, I had the occasion to practice (very intensively) Bruce Lee’s Jeet Kune Do, that, though young and inexperienced, first opened my eyes to the limits and the advantages of the various martial arts.
+After some years, during my adolescence, I had the occasion to practice (very intensively) Bruce Lee’s Jeet Kune Do, that, though young and inexperienced, for the first opened my eyes to the limits and the advantages of the various martial arts.

 I’ve understood at my expense that technique is useless without constant determination and practice but, even more, I focused on the fact that:

-- There is no perfect martial art, adhering to our personality, each one has some benefits to be exalted and limits to which find a remedy
+- There is no perfect martial art (no one adheres to our personality, each one has benefits to be exalted / developed and limits to which find a remedy, read The various points of view on martial arts)

-- Without fighting you will not learn to fight (I tried what it means to be overwhelmed by opponents better than me, to go back home walking with a single leg)
+- Without fighting you will not learn to fight (I tried what it means to be overwhelmed by opponents bigger, smaller, better than me, to go back home walking on a single leg, read Why martial arts do not work: 5 reasons)

-To the JKD followed a consolidation phase of what I learned, accompanied by regular daily workouts: an exaggerate and unreflective search of muscular conditioning in relation to speed, strength and power.
+To the JKD followed a consolidation phase of what I learned, accompanied by regular daily workouts (read Tips on how to stretch our training times): an exaggerate and unreflective search of muscular conditioning in relation to speed, strength and power.

 This period brought to light my biggest limits:

-- I was too sore to train me without a precise martial direction (I had more and more injuries and wasted a lot of time)
+- I was too sore to train me without a precise martial direction (I had more and more injuries and wasted a lot of time, read )

-- My physical fitness improved, the technique was stabilized but my mind remained confined to a state of pure violence
+- A body-limited evolution (my physical fitness improved, the technique was stabilized but my mind remained confined to a state of pure violence, read Violence and martial arts)

-The increasing effectiveness in the fight did not match the right mental growth.
-I remember that during a quarrel with my brother, I broke down (without realizing it) his room door with a punch.
+A note by Master Kongling – The increasing effectiveness in the fight did not match the right mental growth.
+I remember that during a quarrel with my brother, I broke down, without realizing it, his room door with a punch (as you can see in the photo).
+It was not a too strong blow but it was out of my control.

 My temperament became more aggressive day by day, so after a number of situations of loss of control, I decided (reluctantly) to abandon the martial practice.